Nawab Singh Nagar: Activism

-Nagar started protesting against the toll collection on DND Flyway in 2014 and held many strikes.
+Nagar started protesting against the toll collection on the DND Flyway in 2014 and held many strikes.
 In 2015, he organised a massive car rally to raise awareness against it.
 On 28 August 2016, he started an indefinite protest against the toll and was arrested on the following day after staging an overnight protest and making DND toll free for two days.
 On 26 October 2016, the Supreme Court of India ordered that the flyaway should be toll free.

 On 27 December 2016, Nagar protested against the exploitation of 21,000 land allottees by Yamuna authority and filed a Public Interest Litigation in Allahabad High Court.
 The protest was successful as the allotment was started by the authority within few weeks.

 Controversies

-In 2015, Nawab Singh Nagar came into limelight when he justified the infamous Dadri lynching of Mohammad Akhlaq by locals due to consumption of beef and called the accused as "innocent kids", which created a huge outrage accusing him of aggravating the violent situation.
+In 2015, Nawab Singh Nagar came into the limelight when he justified the infamous Dadri lynching of Mohammad Akhlaq by locals due to consumption of beef and called the accused as "innocent kids", which created a huge outrage accusing him of aggravating the violent situation.

 In 2017, there was a huge protest by the supporters of Nawab Singh when BJP denied him MLA ticket from Dadri Constituency.
 His angry supporters accused Gautam Budh Nagar Lok Sabha MP Mahesh Sharma of using his veto power against Nawab Singh since Mahesh Sharma was afraid of Nagar's stronghold in his constituency.